pratikg11/HealthManager/README.md

 # HealthManager
-This was a group project where we developed an android App to Calculate Daily Calorie Intake and many other functionalities
+This was a group project where we developed an android App which helps users to keep track of calories they are consuming daily.
+This app will calculate the users BMI and give them calorie target which they have to consume in order to maintain their weight.
+The app will also suggest the users what to eat based on the calorie count as well as inform them which food item contains how much calorie count.
+We used android sensors to keep track of user’s daily exercise.